commonalityco/commonality/README.md

 # Commonality

-Commonality helps you scale JavaScript monorepos and package ecosystems with the tools you already love.
+Commonality helps you structure growing JavaScript monorepos and package ecosystems with the tools you already love.

 No wrappers.
 No lock-in.
 Open-source.